Get

 dog scratching the back of his neck

-Once you know the cause of your dog’s itchy skin (called pruritus in the medical world), you can put an appropriate management and treatment plan into action.
-In addition to any medications or treatments that your vet may prescribe, a different diet for your dog may also be advised, or it may be the sole answer to their skin problems.
+Once you know the cause of your dog’s itchy skin (called pruritus in the medical world), you can implement an appropriate management and treatment plan.
+In addition to any medications or treatments your vet may prescribe, a different diet for your dog may also be advised, or it may be the sole answer to their skin problems.

 What to Feed Dogs With Itchy Skin